dragan-mitrasinovic/crossword/README.md

-# IS_Domaci2
+# Crossword

+Homework/project in Intelligent Systems(13E114IS) at the University of Belgrade, School of Electrical Engineering.

-A simple crossword solver game made in python.
+A simple crossword puzzle solver made in python.
+Implements algorithms such as Backtracking, Forward Checking and Arc Consisntency Checks.